codeface-io/LSPService/README.md

 ## To Do

-* [x] Implement proof of concept with WebSockets and `sourcekit-lsp`
+* [x] Implement proof of concept with WebSockets and sourcekit-lsp
-* [x] Let the Language Service locate `sourcekit-lsp` for the Swift endpoint
+* [x] Have a dynamic endpoint for all languages, like `127.0.0.1:<service port>/languageservice/api/<language>`
-* [x] Have a dynamic endpoint for all languages, like `ws://127.0.0.1:<service port>/languageservice/api/<language>`
+* [x] Let the Language Service locate sourcekit-lsp for the Swift endpoint
 * [x] Evaluate whether client editors need to to receive the [error output](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) from language server processes.
   * Result: LSP errors come as regular LSP messages from standard output, and using different streams is not part of the LSP standard and a totally different abstraction level anyway.
 So stdErr should be irrelevant to the editor.
-* [x] Explore whether `sourcekit-lsp` can be adjusted to send error feedback when it fails to decode incoming data.
-This would likely accelerate development of  `sourcekit-lsp` clients, whether they use `sourcekit-lsp` directly or via this Language Service.
+* [x] Explore whether sourcekit-lsp can be adjusted to send error feedback when it fails to decode incoming data.
+This would likely accelerate development of the LSH and of other  sourcekit-lsp clients.
-  * Result: sourcekit-lsp [now sends an LSP error response message](https://github.com/apple/sourcekit-lsp/pull/334) if the message it receives has at least a [valid header](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#headerPart).
-Prepending that header is easy, so all development can now rely on immediate well formed feedback.
+  * Result: sourcekit-lsp [now sends an LSP error response message](https://github.com/apple/sourcekit-lsp/pull/334) in response to an undecodable message, if that message has at least a [valid header](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#headerPart).
+Prepending that header is easy, so development of the LSH can now rely on immediate well formed feedback from sourcekit-lsp.
 * [x] Add an endpoint for client editors to detect what languages are available
 * [x] Properly handle websocket connection attempt for unavailable languages: send feedback, then close connection.
 * [x] Lift logging and error handling up to the best practices of Vapor.
 Ensure that users launching the host app see all errors in the terminal, and that clients get proper error responses.
 * [x] Allow to use multiple different language servers.
 Proof concept by supporting/testing a Python language server
 * [x] Add a CLI for the host app so users can manage the list of language servers from the command line
-* [x] Clean up interfaces: Future proof and rethink API structure, then align structure of CLI to API
+* [x] Clean up interfaces: Future proof and rethink API structure, then align CLI, API and web frontend
 * [x] Document how to use the LSH
-* [x] Evaluate whether to build a Swift package to help LSH client editors written in Swift to define, encode and decode LSP messages.
+* [x] Evaluate whether to build a Swift package that helps LSH client editors written in Swift to define, encode and decode LSP messages.
 Consider suggesting to extract that type system from [SwiftLSPClient](https://github.com/chimehq/SwiftLSPClient) and/or from sourcekit-lsp into a dedicated package.
 Both use a similar typesystem for that already ...
 	* Result: Building it is too big of a task but extraction already happened anyway: Such editors can use the static library product `LSPBindings` of the sourcekit-lsp package, assuming `LSPBindings` doesn't reach out of the app sandbox.
 It's unclear why [SwiftLSPClient](https://github.com/chimehq/SwiftLSPClient) reimplemented all that ...
-* [ ] Add support for C, C++ and Objective-c via `sourcekit-lsp`
+* [ ] Add support for C, C++ and Objective-c via sourcekit-lsp
 * [ ] As soon as [this PR](https://github.com/vapor/vapor/pull/2498) is done: Decline upgrade to Websocket protocol right away for unavailable languages, instead of opening the connection, sending feedback and then closing it again.
 * [ ] Consider adding a web frontend for managing language servers.
 Possibly use [Plot](https://github.com/JohnSundell/Plot)
 * [ ] Possibly build a Swift package that helps client editors written in Swift to use the Language Service